 - Disciplinary policy

 - School Grievance policy

 - Discrimination, Bullying and Harassment policy

-- Mediation policy (FWSS mediation policy to be developed/approved based on WCC policy for next PPP committee 2020)
+- Mediation policy -

 - Code of Conduct (FWSS and WCC)

 - Managers' Responsibilities

 How to raise a concern

 The employee may raise their complaints orally or, preferably, in writing to their immediate line-manager.
 FWSS staff should raise their concerns with their Head teacher, Head of Service in the first instance, or if the allegation is against one of the Head teachers or Head of Bi-borough Inclusion Service to the Executive Headteacher and detail the issues about which they are concerned.
 Appendix I sets out the procedures for raising a concern.